Stay at Home Order

 We have cancelled or postponed non-essential public meetings.
 Please check our website calendar for updates.

-City Council and Planning Commission now are online meetings: Using Zoom video conferencing technology.
-Citizens can remotely view and/or provide public comment at City Council and Planning Commission meetings using Zoom.
+City Council and Planning Commission now are online meetings: Council is using Zoom video conferencing technology.

-Public Comment: Prior to the meeting, any member of the public who wishes to speak, must register by completing a form online.
+Public Comment: Prior to the meeting, any member of the public who wishes to speak, must register by completing a form online or calling the City.
 This form can also be used for those wishing to submit written comment to City Council.

 City Council Meeting Public Comment Form:

 For questions regarding City Council meetings, email email@example.com, call 360-403-3441, or mail a letter to City of Arlington, 238 N. Olympic Ave, Arlington, WA 98223.
 Communication must be received at least one day prior to the meeting.

 For Planning Commission meeting questions, email firstname.lastname@example.org, call 360-403-3551, or mail a letter to City of Arlington, 238 N. Olympic Ave, Arlington, WA 98223.
 Communication must be received at least one day prior to the meeting.

 The City of Arlington is making various adjustments to continue to conduct City business and accommodate social distancing.
 Please call or e-mail general questions to 360-403-3421 or email email@example.com

 Finance Office at City Hall is closed for walk-in transactions.